MohamedElaraby99/tracker-tool/Ackee-master/docs/SSL and HTTPS.md

 # SSL and HTTPS

-Ackee runs a simple server that doesn't support TLS/SSL.
+FikraTracker runs a simple server that doesn't support TLS/SSL.
 This means it's not possible to directly connect via HTTPS.
 It's recommended to use a reverse proxy instead.
 This document explains how.

 ## What is a reverse proxy?

 > A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
 These resources are then returned to the client, appearing as if they originated from the proxy server itself.

-A reverse proxy makes it easy for you to run Ackee on your server along with other services.
+A reverse proxy makes it easy for you to run FikraTracker on your server along with other services.
 It also allows you to secure connections using TLS/SSL.

 I highly recommend [this article](https://medium.com/intrinsic/why-should-i-use-a-reverse-proxy-if-node-js-is-production-ready-5a079408b2ca) if you want to lean more about reverse proxies.